anky008/Sleep-Tracker/README.md

 ## SleepQualityTracker

-The SleepQualityTracker app is a demo app that helps you collect information about your sleep.
+The SleepQualityTracker app is an app that helps you collect information about your sleep.
 * Start time
 * End time
 * Quality